galantelab/sandy/v0.19/main.md

 	```bash
 	$ sandy transcriptome -v -n 1000000 -f brain_cortex gencode_pc_v26.fa.gz
 	```
-will generate a FASTq file with 1000000 reads on the *gencode_pc_v26.fa.gz* file and a plain text file with the raw counts of the reads per gene, according to the expression matrix provided by the *brain_cortex* entry.
+will both generate a FASTq file with 1000000 reads from the *gencode_pc_v26.fa.gz* file and a plain text file with the raw counts of the reads per gene, according to the expression matrix provided by the *brain_cortex* entry already registered in the database.
 2. To demonstrate some other features, think about the sequencing error rate that can be set between 0 and 1.
 By default, *Sandy* set this value to 0.005, which means 1 error every 200 bases.
 To set it to another value,